SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/configuration.md

 #### Home dashboard

 In the **Home dashboard** section, you can select how the home dashboard, that is, the landing page for this application, is treated.
-By default, the home dashboard is a customizable dashboard which displays data for the whole tenant.

-You can select if the customization of the home dashboard is reflected throughout the entire platform (the default), or only reflected in the current custom application, or only reflected in the current user.
-Note that this user then needs inventory write permission.
+You can select if the customization of the home dashboard
+* is reflected throughout the entire tenant (the default)
+* is only reflected in the current custom application
+* is only reflected in the current user.
+Note that this user then needs CREATE permission for the permission type "Inventory".

 #### Misc